ChipDev/3Dphys/README.md

 *TODO:
 - Add math interpeter that is quick on the right side
+- GRID TKINTER usage

+Once the basic fundamentals are programmed:

 - Navier-Stokes
-- Wave animation
+- Wave animation (3D possible)
-- Space simulation
+- Space simulation (3D)